jalandis/orchestration-test-spike/README.md

 https://ansible-master/#/login
 ```

 While logging in, you will be prompted for a license you can download from [Ansible](https://www.ansible.com/license).

-The Ansible CLI has been setup with the correct configuration to work with 2 nodes.
-The AT GUI will require manual setup.
-Outside this test case, there are methods to store a lot of configuration in a Git repository and simple import.
+The AT GUI will then require a few manual steps to setup.

 An example remote command executed against a node: